RED ALERT CALLING ALL ANGELS (SUCKING DOWN YOUR SOUL) The ILLUSION CREATED IN GENESIS 1 Is REVEALED!

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

-This TRANCENDS Human UNDERSTANDING...IT Is Now Proven FORENSICLY ..The Gift of KNOWLEDGE and WISDOM
+This TRANSCENDS Human UNDERSTANDING...IT Is Now Proven FORENSICALLY ..The Gift of KNOWLEDGE and WISDOM

 Jonathan's videos can also be found on these other venues: